JavierNIS/Scripts/README.md

 ### Making_Makefiles

-- [ ] {IMMEDIATE} Fix potential bugs.
+- [x] {IMMEDIATE} Fix potential bugs.
-- [ ] Make it an option to make different target types within the same command.
+- [ ] Migrate to python.

-- [ ] Make a command so you can handle multiple executables within the same target.
-- [ ] Add support for other languages.
-    - [ ] Support for pure C projects.
-- [ ] Add other options like cmake or json tasks.
+This script is really big, adding more functionality would make it confusing.

 See the [open issues](https://github.com/JavierNIS/Scripts/issues) for a full list of proposed features (and known issues).